 Too many hiring managers still approach the interview as a way to evaluate the candidate, rather than as an opportunity to sell the position.

 Many of the best candidates know they’re in demand.
-They want to know what’s in it for them if they join your organization.
+They want to know what’s in it for them if they join your organization but they shouldn’t lead with that.
 In the interview, be prepared to discuss the things that set your organization apart, like advancement opportunities, team events, company culture, perks and benefits, and more.
 This information can help sell the candidate on working for your team instead of a competitor’s.

 As the war for top talent heats up, it will become increasingly important that hiring managers learn how to position themselves in the marketplace to attract and hire the best candidates.
 This must involve detailed communications during the interview process.